panmanio/panmanio.github.io/en/_posts/2021-04-22-bash-anti-if.markdown

 target=${1:-${PWD}}
 ```

-If there is an argument provided, use that as the target.
+If there is an argument provided, use that as the `target`.
 Otherwise choose current directory.

 ```bash
 echo ${target:=${PWD}}